 E-cigarettes are popular alternatives to regular cigarettes, but are they safe?By Mayo Clinic Staff

-Electronic cigarettes, often called e-cigarettes, are battery-operated devices that heat a liquid (usually but not always containing nicotine), turning it into a vapor that can be inhaled.
+Electronic cigarettes are battery-operated devices that heat a liquid solution (usually but not always containing nicotine), turning it into a vapor that can be inhaled.
+They are often called e-cigarettes, e-vaporizers or electronic nicotine delivery systems.
 Using e-cigarettes is often referred to as vaping.

 Are e-cigarettes safe?

 In recent months the Centers for Disease Control and Prevention (CDC) has reported more than 1,000 cases of lung injury tied to vaping, mostly involving products that contain tetrahydrocannabinol (THC).
 The Food and Drug Administration (FDA) is urging people to stop using vaping products that contain THC or any vaping product obtained off the street, from friends, or otherwise illicitly.
 The FDA is also warning people not to add THC, other oils or any other substances to vaping products.
 If you vape, watch for symptoms like coughing, shortness of breath and chest pain.
 Seek medical attention if you're concerned about your health.

 E-cigarettes containing nicotine aren't considered safe for adolescents, young adults or pregnant women.
 Nicotine can harm brain development in children and young adults into their early 20s and is toxic to developing fetuses.
 Children and adults have also been poisoned by swallowing, breathing or absorbing e-cigarette liquid through their skin or eyes, according to the CDC.